johnpfay/EnergyPracticum2020/to_do.md

   * Generate prompts
   * What spatial analyses are involved?
+  * Inform Grace of

 - [ ] Task 5: Reflect on MJB&A project

   * Generate prompts
+  * Anything new learned?
   * What spatial analyses are involved?

 - [ ] ArcGIS Online Tutorial